 When in the Tibetan region, we face a different culture.
 We get to know a different land and a group of people with different beliefs through the lens of our own culture.
 At the same time, we start to reflect on ourselves.

-In the process of nature watch, we hope participants can keep the attitude as an observer and do not judge other cultures and customs based on their own culture.
-A thoughtless remark may lead to misunderstanding and hurt the feelings between people.
-But should you participate with a tolerant and inquiring heart, you would find the origins of living habits of these people with a long history, and receive in return sincere welcomes from people who would treat you and respect your culture just as much.
+In the process of nature watch, we hope participants can keep the attitude as an observer and avoid judging other cultures and customs based on their own culture.
+If you participate with a tolerant and inquiring heart, you would find the origins of living habits of these people with a long history, and receive in return sincere welcomes from people who would treat you and respect your culture just as much.

 青藏高原之生计 Livelihoods on the Qinghai-Tibet Plateau

 The high altitude, lack of oxygen and abundance of sunshine on the Qinghai-Tibet Plateau constitute the unique geographical and climatic characteristics of the area, and also affect the production and lifestyle of the local Tibetan people.

 Yak herding is the traditional main industry in the west of Yushu Prefecture, where Angsai is located.
 Known as “the boats of the highlands,” yaks are the most important livestock in the area: their hides can be used to make tents, clothes, carpets; yak milk is the raw material for many kinds of food; yak meat can be boiled, fried or make buns; offal is used to make sausages; yak dung is a daily source of fuel, and horns can be used as utensils or decorative objects.
 In addition to yaks, local people also keep a small number of horses, Tibetan sheep and donkeys.